RunicPixels/HKU-KernMGameDev/README.md

 - Player Speed +-
 - Player Lives +

+# Game Structure and scene flow
+The game will feature 4(or 5 if the option menu gets an individual scene while in game) scenes which are
+- Main Menu
+- Game
+- Score Menu
+- Options Menu
+The relation between these scenes can be found inside the activity diagram found within the UML folder of this project.

+# Learning Goals
+I want to learn about the following aspects of C# development.
+- Proper use of polymorphism and class instantiation within Unity.
+- Using Class Properties and Constructor Parameters.
+- Proper use of static classes/methods and switch statements within the Unity Environment.
+- Interfaces and perhaps generics if I can find a way to fit it into my game.

 # Technic Plan - Kernmodule Game Development 1
 ### Week 1
+- [x] Start Course.
 ### Week 2
 - [x] Conceptuate and Ideate.
 ### Week 3